Thinking about relocating your UK company to the EU?

 Setting up a limited company in Ireland

-We know that the rules around setting up a company in Ireland can sometimes seem long and complicated but that doesn’t mean to say that it has to be difficult for your business.
+We know that the rules around setting up a company in Ireland can sometimes seem long and complicated, but that doesn’t mean that it has to be difficult for your business.

-We’re happy to talk you through the options, work with you to make sure that your business is set up correctly and complies with all of the current and future laws.
+We’re happy to discuss the options and work with you to ensure your business is set up correctly and complies with all current and future laws.